 Tips for celebrating Christmas on your own

 Be mindful of wanting to have a good time.
-It’s vital to make a conscious decision to making the most of it.
+It’s vital to make a conscious decision of making the most of it.
 Obviously, this goes for many areas of (expat) life, but for Christmas in particular, it’s tempting to wallow in self pity.

 Pay attention to how bad habits and tendencies like over eating or over drinking may kick in if you find yourself particularly lonely.
 Allow yourself some special treats, but be mindful of having limits.
 Use activities to keep yourself preoccupied not to go down emotionally difficult routes.